Seagull-Project-PHP-Framework/seagullframework-website/docs/Internal/Wiki2TracIntegration.md

 every page should start with a H1 heading:

-	= Heading = (Be sure to make sure there is a space before and after the heading.) so some (very old) pages headings have to be reorganized.
+	= Heading = (Be sure to make sure there is a space before and after the heading.) so some (very old) pages headings have to be reorganised.

 the content of this H1-heading is a short "preview" in the subwiki makro (automatic overview list of a cluster)